mrswapnilsahu/react-python-microservices-app/README.md

 }
 ```

+`/addData` will be the endpoint which will add the new data and in the request we will send the new data we want to add.

 `/updateData` will be the endpoint which will update the existing data using the **ID** and in the request we will send the **ID** of the record we want to update and the updated data.

 `/deleteData` will be the endpoint which will delete the record using **ID** and in the request we will send the **ID** of the record we want to delete.